theory-cs/theory-cs.github.io/README.md

         if true: all snippets present in notes/activity-snippets will be added to the end of topic/application compiled files (generated/notes/topic or /app) if false: snippets which are not included in any lesons/ .tex files will not be included in topic/application compiled files (generated/notes/topic or /app)

+ outcomes.json: contains first, second, and third tier learning outcomes of Discrete Maths (specifically CSE 20) and the attributes of each outcome